 With the advent of the internet and its consequence of creating widespread accessibility of online careers, video editing has become one of the essential skills in an online creator’s arsenal.

-However, like any other trade, video editing is heavily dependent not only on the creator’s skills but also on the tools they use.
+However, like any other trade, video editing is heavily dependent not only on the creator’s skills but also on the tools they use and video editing services.
 Yet, learning how to use a specific tool frequently takes an incredible amount of time.
 So to ensure that you can effectively create top-notch videos, here are some of the best video editing tools on the current market.